moussetf/lc/README.md

 definitions.
 For example, `Y` above could equally have been defined by `Y = 'f.f (Y f)`.
 The binding can be removed by entering `!unset Y`.

-Finally, the program can be passed file names as a command line argument, causing it to first process all lines in the given file before launching the REPL.
+Finally, the program can be passed file names as command line arguments, causing it to first process all lines in the given file before launching the REPL.
 This allows experimenting with the use of the lamdba calculus as a programming language (a pretty limited one obviously, as there is no way to interact with the system).
 For example,